 Some students with exceptional knowledge and experience may be awarded academic credit by examinations and demonstration of mastery of the expected knowledge/skill covered in a specific course.
 Any credit by examination request must be submitted prior to enrolling in the course for which credit is sought.
-A request for credit by examination of prior knowledge and experience is submitted to the Executive Vice President for Academic Affairs who determines the faculty member best qualified to evaluate the knowledge and experience.
+A request for credit by examination of prior knowledge and experience is submitted to the Provost who determines the faculty member best qualified to evaluate the knowledge and experience.
 The faculty member who instructs the specific course will assess (via written examination) the student's knowledge and experience to recommend to the Academic Affairs and Curriculum Committee (AACC) whether academic credit is awarded and how the credit is applied to degree requirements.
 The final determination of academic credit awarded rests with AACC.
-The Executive Vice President for Academic Affairs may be reached at 864-587-4256.
+The Provost may be reached at 864-587-4256.